beenish01/-Social-Media-Data-Analysis---Analyzing-Tesla-Related-Tweets/README.md

  ## Set up
  This project was built using:
- Python 3
+ Python 3,
- Kafka
+ Kafka,
- Spark SQL
+ Spark SQL,
- SQLite
+ SQLite,
  Streamlit

  ## Implementation